CasperLabs/stests/docs/usage.md

 #### `stests-set-contracts`

-Installs upon chain various smart contracts used by workload generators.
+Registers various smart contracts used by workload generators.
+Contracts are installed on-chain.

 #### `stests-set-network`